-A student who enrolls in 12 or more hours during a regular semester or 6 or more hours during a summer or eight-week session is classified as a full-time student.
+A student who enrolls in 12 or more hours during a regular semester or 6 or more hours during a summer semester is classified as a full‑time student.

 Freshman are those students who have less than 30 semester hours of credit; sophomores, those with 30 or more semester hours, but less than 60; juniors, those with 60 or more semester hours, but less than 90; and seniors, those with 90 or more semester hours who have not received a degree.
 Students who are non-degree seeking at Cameron University are classified as "special students."